spilliams/steno/journal.md

+- 2020-11-25 I just realized: using alt to mouse-select multiple cursors in VS Code does _not_ trigger the OSL to fall back.
+Is that a task I do with the dictionary instead?
+No, dictionary can't help there.
+HMM!
+    Perhaps a key on the symbol layer that does a `TO(BASE)`. yup, that works!
+    I've also printed out some cheat-sheets, and now I guess nothing is stopping me from developing some muscle memory...
 - 2020-11-24 Made a cheat-sheet for the single-stroke commands dictionary tonight.
 Did my first cut, paste and undo!
 The shapes are a little goofy but I think they'll suffice for my needs.
 Might even allow me to free up